 - Returning students may petition for clemency following one semester in which the student proves their resolve to succeed academically by earning a GPA of 2.00 or higher in six or more semester hours. - Academic clemency may be granted for up to four semesters at Ozarka College.
-All credit earned within the chosen semester(s) will be affected: pass or fail. - Ozarka College reserves the right to accept or reject clemency granted by another institution. - To start the process, students will pick up the Academic Clemency form from the Registrar's office. - Once the finished form is returned, the Vice President of Academic Affairs has 10 business days to review the form.
+All credit earned within the chosen semester(s) will be affected: pass or fail. - Ozarka College reserves the right to accept or reject clemency granted by another institution. - To start the process, students will pick up the Academic Clemency form from the Registrar's office. - Once the finished form is returned, the Provost has 10 business days to review the form.
 The Registrar will notify students of the outcome.
-The Vice President of Academic Affairs is solely responsible for the decision.
+The Provost is solely responsible for the decision.
 If a student is unsatisfied with the decision, then he/she should follow the Academic Grievance Procedure as detailed in this catalog.